Nepal Bungee Jumping - Multiple Options

 TRIP HIGHLIGHTS

-• All bungee fees and required entry fees covered in the package
+• All bungee fees and required entry fees covered in both packages

 The Last Resort sits in Sindhupalchok District, about 100 km northeast of Kathmandu on the Araniko Highway.
 You follow the Bhote Koshi River upstream for roughly 3 to 4 hours.